highlight/highlight/README.md

 ## Contributors

-### Advanced Log and Trace Filtering
+## Enhanced Log and Trace Filtering

-Highlight.io provides powerful filtering capabilities for your logs and traces, allowing you to quickly pinpoint issues.
-Beyond standard text and level filtering, you can now apply sophisticated filters based on custom record attributes.
-This enables granular control and faster debugging by letting you query specific metadata associated with your logs and traces, ensuring you can always find the exact data you need.
+We've significantly upgraded our log and trace filtering capabilities.
+Users can now apply powerful filters directly on record attributes, providing unparalleled flexibility and precision in data exploration.
+This enhancement extends the intuitive filtering experience from logs to traces, enabling developers to quickly isolate and analyze specific events across their entire system.
+Pinpoint issues faster and gain deeper insights into your application's behavior with these new granular filtering options.

 <!-- ALL-CONTRIBUTORS-LIST:START - Do not remove or modify this section -->
 <!-- prettier-ignore-start -->